-- 1(Chiefly in rugby) a kick made by dropping the ball and kicking it as it bounces up from the ground.Más ejemplos en oraciones
+- 1(Formerly, in football) a kick made by dropping the ball and kicking after it touches the ground.More example sentences

 - Storm clouds could pile in from the Antarctic, but it was still possible to bounce the ball and let fly with a drop kick.